-As at 31 December 2018, the membership of the Board Risk Committee comprised four Non-Executive Directors and meets quarterly, or more frequently as required.
+As at 31 December 2019, the membership of the Board Risk Committee comprised four Non-Executive Directors and meets quarterly.
 The Chief Executive, Finance Director and Chief Risk Officer are normally invited to attend all, or part, of the meetings, but they are not members of the Committee.